Axway/amplify-fusion-labs/apification-oas/README.md

 ## Introduction

-In these labs, we'll implment an OpenAPI specifications with an integration to expose an API for invoices in a database.
-The integration will also orchestrate and aggregate the invoice data with a currency conversion service to convert the invoice amount to the desired currency as well as calculate a grand total amount of the invoices.
+In these labs, we'll implement an OpenAPI Specification with an integration to expose  invoices in a database.
+The integration will also orchestrate and aggregate the invoice data with a currency conversion service to convert the invoice amount to the desired currency as well as calculate a grand total amount of all the invoices that are in a given state.

-The API we are building will have the following method endpoint
+The API we are building will support the following method

 `GET /invoices?state=Overdue&currencycode=EUR`

-with sample response:
+and will have to provide responses like this:

 ```json
 {